matesh/mqttk/README.md

 ![MQTTk](/mqttk/mqttk_splash.png)

 # Introduction
-MQTTk is a lightweight MQTT GUI client that looks dated and retarded, but it worksm or at least I think.
+MQTTk is a lightweight MQTT GUI client that looks dated and retarded, but it works, or at least so I believe.
 It intends to replicate most features and functionality of MQTT.fx which is no longer free and the free version is no longer maintained.
 Since upgrading my computer, it was crashing every 2 minutes, practically becoming useless.
 I always found it more useful than other